 The process of evaluation went like this.
 Concerning each criterion, your team members have given either a +1 if this alternative is better than the existing one or a -1 if it creates more trouble than the current website.
 If it doesn’t bring on any changes, they have decided to assign a 0 to this alternative.
 The final equation says upgrading the old website would be better than investing resources in a new one, so this is your ultimate call.

 Although originating from medical professionals and used in making informed decisions regarding their patients, the BRAIN model can be a great tool whenever a complex decision comes your way.
-The acronym BRAIN stands for all the relevant aspects we should consider before making a decision, such as benefits, risks, alternatives, intuition, and nothing.
+The acronym BRAIN stands for all the relevant aspects we should consider before making a decision, such as:

 |B — |